jchai01/jchai01/content/posts/change-timezone-in-linux.md

 +++
 date = 2023-12-24T23:58:39Z
-title = "Change Timezone in Linux" description = "Guide on changing the timezone in Linux" slug = "" authors = []
+title = "Changing Timezone in Linux" description = "Guide on changing the timezone in Linux" slug = "" authors = []